 The Man-Ape (M’Baku) is one of the main enemies of Marvel’s Black Panther (T’Challa).
 Like his foe, he is both a tribal ruler and a religious figure empowered by an animal god.

 M’Baku is a curious character.
 Early on he was cool.
 He’s remarkably dangerous, and “jungle adventures” were still a popular genre (Tarzan, Ka-Zar, Shanna, etc.).

 But as decades passed a big guy wearing a gorilla skin became ridiculous.

-And then, Black Panther writer Christopher Priest made him cool again by showing — but never quite explaining — the background of the White Gorilla Cult.
-Our one writeups.org contributor with first-hand experience in African political conflicts found him sympathetic.
+And then, Black Panther writer Christopher Priest made him cool again.
+By showing — but never quite explaining — the background of the White Gorilla Cult, and the political struggles around it.

-M’Baku has been around for 50+ years, and this profile summarises the Jabari people issues.
+M’Baku has been around for 50+ years.
+Furthermore, this profile also summarises the Jabari people issues.
 Since this ends up being a bit long for slower readers, we’ve cleft this entry in two for convenience.
-There’s only one game stats block, since the Priest era doesn’t change Man-Ape’s abilities.

 - Man-Ape (M’Baku) part #1.1 – Context, Silver Age, Bronze Age.